Skip to main content

 • Policies and procedures

-How long do we keep your personal information?
+How long we keep your personal information

-Who will we share your personal information with?
+When we might share your personal information

 We use several commercial companies to either store personal information or to manage it on our behalf.
 Where we have these arrangements there is always a contract in place to ensure that the organisation complies with data protection law.
 Arrangements involving sensitive personal data will have been formally assessed in more detail for their compliance with the law.
 We may also share your personal information when we feel there is a good reason that is more important than protecting your confidentiality.
 This does not happen often, but we may share your information: